asg240/scraper/README.md

 # Automotive News Scraper
-An app used to scrape trending automotive news articles, archive, and comment on the archived articles.

-## Breakdown

-## Languages
+An automobile news scraper app that grabs links from trending articles of Reddit/cars.
+Allows user to create and delete a note about the article in a separate database.

-## Usage
+## Packages

+* express
+* express-handlebars
+* mongoose
+* cheerio
+* axios